ietf-wg-cellar/flac-specification/flac.md

 In case a rice parameter was provided, the partition contains a rice coded residual.
 The residual samples, which are signed numbers, are represented by unsigned numbers in the rice code.
 For positive numbers, the representation is the number doubled, for negative numbers, the representation is the number multiplied by -2 and has 1 subtracted.
 This representation of signed numbers is also known as zigzag encoding and the zigzag encoded residual is called the folded residual.
 The folded residual samples are then each divided by the rice parameter.
 The result of each division rounded down (the quotient) is stored unary, the remainder is stored binary.

 Decoding the coded residual thus involves selecting the right coding method, finding the number of partitions, reading unary and binary parts of each codeword one-by-one and keeping track of when a new partition starts and thus when a new rice parameter needs to be read.

+## Frame footer

+Following the last subframe is the frame footer.
+If the last subframe is not byte aligned (i.e. the bits required to store all subframes put together are not divisible by 8), zero bits are added until byte alignment is reached.
+Following this is a 16-bit CRC, initialized with 0, with polynomial x^16 + x^15 + x^2 + x^0.
+This CRC covers the whole frame excluding the 16-bit CRC, including the sync code.

 # Security Considerations